The Insurance Weapon: How Seven P&I Clubs Closed the Strait of Hormuz

 Gulf War (1990-91).
 Iraq’s invasion of Kuwait and the subsequent coalition war triggered insurance withdrawal for the entire northern Persian Gulf.
 Lloyd’s Listed Areas expanded to cover all waters north of 29°N. Premiums spiked, but the disruption was shorter because the coalition established air and naval supremacy rapidly.
 The strait itself was never threatened; only the loading terminals in Kuwait and northern Saudi Arabia.
 Insurance was restored within weeks of the ceasefire.
 The current crisis is more severe because the closure mechanism targets the strait itself, the 21-mile-wide chokepoint through which all Gulf traffic must pass, rather than terminals that can be bypassed.

 How this time is different.
 In every prior case, the insurance market withdrew coverage in response to state-on-state military action and restored it when a credible security framework (UN force, coalition naval supremacy, or ceasefire) was established.
-The current crisis has no historical parallel, differing in three dimensions: (1) the closure mechanism is asymmetric and low-cost, meaning Iran can sustain it without conventional military superiority; (2) the scope is total, with 100% of strait traffic affected, not a subset of flagged vessels; and (3) no credible security framework exists yet.
-The French escort coalition is deploying but unproven.
-The US $20 billion reinsurance plan (DFC, announced March 6) is a political signal, not a market instrument.
-No P&I club will reinstate coverage based on a government backstop until escorted convoys demonstrate a track record of safe passage.
+The current crisis has no historical parallel, differing in three dimensions: (1) the closure mechanism is asymmetric and low-cost, meaning Iran can sustain it without conventional military superiority; (2) the scope is total, with 100% of strait traffic affected, not a subset of flagged vessels; and (3) no credible security framework exists yet — not even after a ceasefire.
+The French escort coalition deployed but remains unproven.
+The US reinsurance facility was doubled to $40 billion on April 6 with eight partners (DFC, Chubb as lead underwriter, plus AIG, Berkshire Hathaway, Travelers, Liberty Mutual, Starr, and CNA), but P&I clubs still refuse to accept government reinsurance as equivalent to commercial coverage.
+The facility insures the steel, not the voyage.
+No blue cards are available regardless of hull coverage, and without blue cards, no port will accept the vessel.
+Even the April 7 ceasefire has not moved the needle: Maersk’s immediate response — “does not yet provide full maritime certainty” — is the market’s verdict in six words.

 By the Numbers